Totogen

 Tim Hore

-Dr Tim Hore is Managing Director of Totogen and an Associate Professor at the University of Otago.
+Dr Tim Hore is Managing Director of Totogen and Professor at the University of Otago

 Tim’s academic research lies on the intersection between epigenetics and development - an area in which he has established an international reputation.
 If you are interested in Tim’s research follow this link, or this one to read about his work on Covid testing.